gdavidbutler/pthreadChannel/README.md

 works well when coded in machine or assembler language (jump instructions).
 If a message store is needed (queue, stack, etc.), it is implemented as another CSP.

-Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and supporting recursion, have a higher context switch cost.
+Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and recursion support, have a higher context switch cost.
 But native support in modern processors (call/return instructions) makes it acceptable.
-A message store is still implemented as a CSP.
+A message store is still implemented as another CSP.

 However pthreads require operating system support and context switches are prohibitively expensive for simple message stores.
-Therefore Stores are implemented as shared code executed within pthreads' contexts.
+Therefore Stores are implemented as function callbacks executed within pthreads' contexts.

 A pluggable Store can be provided on a chanCreate call.
 If none is provided, a channel stores a single message.